Published on September 21st, 2012 | by PSE

 I came across a podcast Tom partook in with Hollywood-based 123 Film Easy.
 He spends some time discussing his entry into the sound-for-film world during the 1970s; well before the advent of the compact disc, OxiClean, or the Bowflex – let alone the mp3.

-Back in this borderline-horrible epoch, sound effects libraries were cataloged to magnetic tape.
+Back in this borderline-horrible epoch, old school sound effect libraries were cataloged to magnetic tape.
 Tom discusses the blood, sweat and tears that went into the task: “painstaking work” that demanded listening, list-making, splicing and editing the tape, categorizing… until after three months he had edited together his first sound effects library.
 In these days, even after the library was compiled, a librarian needed to find the tape that held the sound effects as per an editor’s request.
 Then, the editor/mix engineer had to set up the tape and re-record it into their mix.

 Nowadays we have DAWs, non-destructive editing and embedded metadata: sound editors can simply type in the sound they’re looking for, audition with a click, then drag and drop into Pro Tools (or whatever editing platform your heart desires).